pith/docs/addons/supports/batch/getting-started.md

 - `JobRepository` : responsible for persistence of batch meta-data information.
 - `JobLauncher` : responsible for launching the batch job.
-- `TransactionManager` : As this example won’t be dealing with transactional data, we are using `ResourcelessTransactionManager` which is mainly used for testing purpose.
+- `TransactionManager` : As this example won’t be dealing with transactional data, we are using `ResourcelessTransactionManager` which is mainly used for testing purpose. **Don't use in production**.

 # Create the service

-Create a Seed-managed service to illustrate a Seed service injection inside a Spring bean with Interface :
+We will create a service that will be injected directly in a Spring Batch tasklet.
+The service interface:

-    package org.seedstack.seed.service;
+    package org.myorg.myapp.domain.services;

-    import org.seedstack.seed.business.api.application.annotations.ApplicationService;
+    import org.seedstack.seed.business.api.Service;

     @Service
     public interface MessageService {
         public String getMessage();
     }

-and implementation :
+The service implementation:

-    package org.seedstack.seed.service.impl;
+    package org.myorg.myapp.infrastructure.services;

-    import org.seedstack.seed.service.MessageService;
+    import org.myorg.myapp.domain.services.MessageService;

     public class MessageServiceImpl implements MessageService {